andreyh13/geo-ws/README.md

 ### List of parameters

  Once selected the web service for the request instance you will see a list of available parameters.
 You can play with parameters and see how they affect the response of corresponding web service.
 Each parameter has a short description.
-You can see the description of parameter when you hover it.
+You can see the description of parameter when you hover the question mark icon.

  ![Parameters Tooltips](/image/docs/geo-ws-params-tooltips.png?raw=true "Maps WS Builder Parameters and Tooltips")